rubyconn/yajs.vim/README.markdown

 ### Performance Issue

 **yajs.vim** is not good on performance.
 If you are using a slower computer.
 You might feel lag while moving cursor.
-You can try disable [cursorline](http://vimdoc.sourceforge.net/htmldoc/options.html#%27cursorline%27), or reduce the number of [synmaxcol](http://vimdoc.sourceforge.net/htmldoc/options.html#%27synmaxcol%27).
+You can try disable [cursorline](http://vimdoc.sourceforge.net/htmldoc/options.html#%27cursorline%27) and [colorcolumn](http://vimdoc.sourceforge.net/htmldoc/options.html#%27colorcolumn%27), or reduce the number of [synmaxcol](http://vimdoc.sourceforge.net/htmldoc/options.html#%27synmaxcol%27).
 Another possible solution is change to [neovim](https://neovim.io/)

+If you still want cursorline highlight, some terminal have their built in support.
+Ex: iTerm2, Edit Profile -&gt; Colors -&gt; Cursor Colors.

 Credits
 -------